themadacro/patterns-in-music/03 - The minor mode.md

-# The minor scale
+# The minor mode

-The minor scale uses the same pattern as the major scale except it starts with A instead of C
+The minor mode uses the same scale (notes) as the major mode except it starts with A instead of C

 ```
         i  ii  iii  iv  v  vi  vii  i